History of the United States men's national soccer team: 2022 World Cup

-2023-present
+2024: Second Gregg Berhalter stint and firing

 Following the World Cup, head coach Gregg Berhalter, whose contract had expired, was not immediately renewed.
 Assistant coach Anthony Hudson was named as the caretaker manager, but was replaced by B. J. Callaghan after just four games in charge.
 Under Hudson and Callaghan, the United States won their second consecutive CONCACAF Nations League title after defeating Canada 2-0 in the final, and lost in the semifinals of the 2023 CONCACAF Gold Cup to Panama on penalties.

-Meanwhile, following a "worldwide search", Berhalter was re-hired as manager and resumed his duties following the Gold Cup.
+Berhalter was re-hired as manager and resumed his duties following the Gold Cup.
 The first tournament of his second tenure was the 2023-24 CONCACAF Nations League, which, due to a special agreement between CONCACAF and CONMEBOL, also served as qualification for the 2024 Copa América on home soil.
 The United States received a bye to the quarterfinals as one of the top four teams in the CONCACAF rankings, playing a two-legged tie against Trinidad and Tobago.
 The U.S. won 4-2 on aggregate, advancing to the Finals and ensuring their qualification to Copa America.
 In the finals, the U.S. beat Jamaica 3-1 after extra time before once again defeating their arch rivals Mexico 2-0 to capture their third consecutive Nations League trophy.

 At the Copa América, the U.S. put on a disappointing performance, becoming the first host nation to be eliminated in the tournament's group stage.
 Berhalter was dismissed as head coach on July 10, 2024.

+On 10 September 2024, Argentine manager Mauricio Pochettino was announced as the new head coach of the United States national team, succeeding previous coach Gregg Berhalter.
+He was chosen among a list of top coaches that included Jürgen Klopp, Pep Guardiola, and Gareth Southgate.
+His salary was partly compensated by donations from hedge fund manager and supporter of U.S. soccer initiatives Ken Griffin, co-founder of Diameter Capital Scott Goodwin, and other commercial partners.
+According to news reports, it is estimated that Pochettino will earn roughly $6 million per year, making him the highest-paid coach in U.S. soccer history and one of the highest paid national team coaches in the world.